hstor3/treat-yo-shelf/README.md

 This application is covered by the [MIT license](LICENSE.md).

 ## ❤️ Credits <a name="credits"></a>
-* Parks & Recreation for the app name
+* App name inspired by Parks & Recreation